- Lung Cancer Basics

 Regular exposure to smoke from others’ cigarettes can increase lung cancer risk 20-30% compared to those not exposed.
 Secondhand smoke is estimated to cause over 3000 lung cancer deaths a year.
 Find out more from the National Cancer Institute’s Secondhand Smoke and Cancer fact sheet.

 Smoking rates for those in the military are higher than in the general population, but past and present military service also increases the risk for developing lung cancer.
 Estimates are that the rate of lung cancer among veterans may be twice that of the general population.
 Active duty military continue to be exposed to agents that are likely to increase their future risk as well.
-Find out more at the Veteran’s Health Council website.
+Learn more about Department of Defense lung cancer research efforts.

 Exposures unique to veterans that increase risk of lung cancer include: asbestos exposure onboard ships, in shipyards, and in submarines; defoliants and herbicides containing dioxin such as Agent Orange and others used to defoliate the Demilitarized Zone, as well as asbestos exposure onboard ships, in shipyards, and in submarines; fuel exhausts, smoke from burning oil wells, kerosene cookers and heaters in enclosed tents, and other battlefield emissions.
 Research continues on those topics, as well as the impact of depleted uranium on lung cancer risk.